awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

 Register a domain, workflow and activity types
 ----------------------------------------------

-We'll begin by creating a new executeable class, :filename:`HelloTypes.java`.
+We'll begin by creating a new executeable class, :file:`HelloTypes.java`.
 This file will contain shared data that different parts of your workflow will need to know about, such as the name and version of your activity and workflow types, the domain name and the task list name.

 #.
-Open your text editor and create the file :filename:`HelloTypes.java`, adding a package declaration and
+Open your text editor and create the file :file:`HelloTypes.java`, adding a package declaration and
    imports according to the :ref:`common steps <swf-hello-common>`.

 #.
 Declare the :classname:`HelloTypes` class and provide it with values to use for your registered